Learn how to mold butter

 What if I told you it was possible to have butter roses?
 Butter autumn leaves?
 Butter skulls?!?!
 It’s true!
 You can mold butter into tons of shapes and it’s so easy.

 Check how how to mold butter, including my surefire butter molding tips and links to some of my favorite butter molds.

 The end of the Boring Butter Rectangle is here!
 Start molding butter today.

 Molding Butter into Shapes

-It’s not just fun to mold butter, it can also be very functional.
+It’s not just fun to mold butter, molded butter can also be very functional.

-As a bonus, being able to mold your butter into any shape you choose has functional benefits – do you have an antique butter dish or dome that won’t gracefully accommodate a stick?
+Being able to mold your butter into any shape has functional benefits.
+Do you have a butter dish or dome that won’t gracefully accommodate a stick?
 Mold your butter into a shape and size that fits!
-Want to garnish your bread plates with individual servings of butter?
-Use smaller molds to make “pats” in all kinds of shapes!
+Want to garnish your bread plates with single servings of butter?
+Use small molds to make individual butter pats in all kinds of shapes.

 Disclosure: I’m an affiliate for amazon.com, Azure Standard and other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
 I only share products I use and enjoy.
 Affiliate relationships help me cover the cost of producing content for Hey Big Splendor.